alekskimeu/alekskimeu/README.md

 > has thought about. 🚀 <br>
 > ~ *Arthur Golden*
 >
->
-> When cats look at themselves in a mirror they see lions. 🔥 <br>
-> What matters is how you see yourself.
->
 > Whatever you do, don’t let inertia and complacency keep <br>
 > you from pushing yourself a little bit every day. 🚀
->
->
-> Dasvidaniya, don't get any on ya 🤞!